-Fortitude Re is a regulated reinsurance entity which has limited direct employees.
-Rather, employees are predominantly employed by Fortitude Group Services, Inc., an affiliate of the Company.
-Through intra-group service agreements, Fortitude Re receives functional support services from Fortitude Group Services, Inc., such as information technology, operations, actuarial, risk management and legal services.
+FRL is a regulated reinsurance entity which has limited direct employees.
+Rather, employees are predominantly employed by Fortitude International Group Services Ltd.., an affiliate of the Company.
+Through intra-group service agreements, FRL receives functional support services from Fortitude Group Services, Inc., an affiliate of the Company, such as information technology, operations, actuarial, risk management and legal services.